National Care Planning Council

 Supplements, Advantage Plans, Part D

-This article goes into detail explaining how Medicare works and how Medicare supplements fit into the overall picture.
-A great deal of space is devoted to explaining the new Medicare Advantage plans and the new Medicare prescription drug, part D program.
+This article explains how Medicare and how Medicare supplements work.
+Space is devoted to explaining the new Medicare Advantage plans and the new Medicare prescription drug, part D program.
 An effort is made to explain how they all fit together and the advantages of various coverages.
-We also provide step-by-step instructions on how to sign up for the new prescription drug plan.
+In addition we have an extremely popular list for Internet visitors linking to all 311 care providers for coverage.

 Find a Professional Advisor